Deutsche Bank : Public Offer

 Notice to Securityholders

-This Notice is dated 28 July 2023 and should be read in conjunction with the Final Terms dated 01 June 2023 in respect of the Issue of up to 80,000 Deutsche Bank AG (DE) Fixed Coupon Callable Note 2027 III (corresponds to product no. 39 in the Securities Note for Notes) at EUR 1,000 each with an aggregate nominal amount of up to EUR 80,000,000, due July 2027 (the "Securities") issued by Deutsche Bank AG Frankfurt am Main.
+This Notice is dated 2 August 2023 and should be read in conjunction with the Final Terms dated 11 July 2023 in respect of USD Double Chance Certificate issued by Deutsche Bank AG.

 Any information not updated or amended herein should be regarded as unchanged.

-Further to its public offer of the Issue of up to 80,000 Deutsche Bank AG (DE) Fixed Coupon Callable Note 2027 III (corresponds to product no. 39 in the Securities Note for Notes) at EUR 1,000 each with an aggregate nominal amount of up to EUR 80,000,000, due July 2027 (the "Securities"), issued by Deutsche Bank AG Frankfurt am Main (the "Issuer") under its X-markets Programme (each a "Security" together the "Securities"), the Issuer will issue EUR 14,314,000 at an Issue Price of 101.50% of the Nominal Amount (Nominal Amount being EUR 1,000 per Security).The Issue Date of the Notes is 31 July 2023
+Further to its public offer of up to 500,000 Certificates to be issued by Deutsche Bank AG (the "Issuer") under its X-markets Programme (each a "Security" together the "Securities"), the Issuer will issue 94,636 Securities at an Issue Price of USD 100.00 per Certificate.

-Application has been made to list the Securities on the Official List of the Luxembourg Stock Exchange and to trade them on the Regulated market of the Luxembourg Stock Exchange, which is a regulated market for the purposes of Directive 2014/65/EU (as amended).
+Application has been made for the Securities to be admitted to listing on the official list of the Luxembourg Stock Exchange and to trading on the Euro-MTF market of the Luxembourg Stock Exchange.

 Deutsche Bank